 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bowerghan has been recorded under many different variations, including Bowerman, Bowreman, Bureman, Bourman, Burman and others.

 Early Notables of the Bowerghan family (pre 1700)

 Distinguished members of the family include William Bowerman (died c.
 1590) of Wells, Somerset, an English politician.
 He was Member of Parliament for Wells in 1572.

 Robert Boreman or Bourman (d.
 1675), was an English Royalist divine, a member of a family which came originally from the Isle of Wight, and brother of Sir William Bourman, clerk of the green cloth to King Charles II.
 "He received his education at Westminster School, whence he was elected in...

 Some of the Bowerghan family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bowerghan family to the New World and Oceana
+Migration of the Bowerghan family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bowerghan or a variant listed above: Henry Bowerman who settled in Boston Massachusetts in 1804; John Bowerman arrived in San Francisco in 1850.